lldb-tools/lldb-mi/README.md

 # Notes

 On some architectures (e.g. Linux, x86-64), LLDB dynamic library fails to determine its location.
-That results in an inability of locating a gdbserver stub:
+That results in the inability to locate a gdbserver stub:
 ```bash
 process launch failed: unable to locate lldb-server
 ```